 Add Click on this button to add a new export profile.
 The 'Mapping Options' dialog displays; see the Create or Edit an Export Profile table.
 Edit Click on an existing profile name and click on this button to edit the parameters of that profile.
 The 'Mapping Options' dialog displays, showing the current parameters of the profile; see the Create or Edit an Export Profile table.
 Delete Click on an existing profile name and click on this button to immediately remove that profile from the list.
 There is no confirmatory prompt.
 Import Click on this button to display the 'Import a Profile - Doors Extension' browser.
 Browse for the location of the required profile file (.eProfile), and click on the file name and on the Open button.
 A status message displays.
-Click on the OK button; if the operation was successful, the profile name displays on the 'Export Profiles Manager' dialog.
-If unsuccessful, the profile is not added to the list.
+Click on the OK button; if the operation was successful, the profile is not added to the list.
 Export Click on a profile name and click on this button to export that profile to a file system location as a .eProfile file.
 The 'Save As' browser displays.
 Browse to the required location and click on the Save button.
 A status message displays; click on the OK button to clear the message.
 Close When you have finished using the 'Export Profiles Manager' dialog, click on this button to return to the 'Export to Doors' dialog.